-August 1, 2018 | Massachusetts-based 3D printing company, Formlabs, founded in 2011 by Israeli-born Natan Linder, Maxim Lobovsky of the former Soviet Union, and David Cranor, all alumni of the Massachusetts Institute of Technology (MIT), has raised another $15 million, following a $30 million Series C funding round in April, US business magazine Forbes reports.
-This means the company’s total funding is at nearly $100 million and now has a valuation that exceeds $1 billion.
+August 1, 2018 | Massachusetts-based 3D printing company, Formlabs, founded in 2011 by MIT graduates Israeli-born Natan Linder, Maxim Lobovsky, and David Cranor, has raised another $15 million, following a $30 million Series C funding round in April, US business magazine Forbes reported.
+This brings the company’s total funding to over $100 million, with a valuation that exceeds $1 billion.

-Formlabs, known for raising almost $3 million in a successful Kickstarter campaign the year after it was founded, is also recognized for offering industrial 3D printing in a desktop form for professional engineers and designers.
+Formlabs, known for raising almost $3 million in a successful Kickstarter campaign the year after it was founded, is also recognized for offering industrial 3D printing in desktop form for professional engineers and designers.

-The company employs 500 people in North America, Europe, and Asia.
+Formlabs employs 500 people in North America, Europe, and Asia.